yokurin/Swift-VIPER-iOS/README.md

 ## License

-SwiftMVCR is available under the MIT license.
+SwiftVIPER is available under the MIT license.
 See the LICENSE file for more info.